PankajRawat333/bobs-used-bookstore-sample-MySQL/README.md

 ## Amazon Cloud Development Kit (CDK)

 The application uses the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk) to provision resources in AWS.
-The CDK project can create and configure either the minimal cloud resources needed to support the _Integrated_ launch profile of the web application, or a full set of resources that simulate a "production deployment" that includes a Virtual Private Cloud (VPC), a SQL Server database in Amazon RDS, application roles, and more.
+The CDK project can create and configure either the minimal cloud resources needed to support the _Integrated_ launch profile of the web application, or a full set of resources that simulate a "production deployment" that includes a Virtual Private Cloud (VPC), a MySQL database in Amazon RDS, application roles, and more.

 The CDK project uses Infrastructure as Code (IaC) to define and configure the application's resources.
 It is a .NET console project, which you can examine by opening the _Bookstore.Cdk_ project.
 During deployment, the CDK creates [AWS CloudFormation](https://aws.amazon.com/cloudformation) Stacks containing the resources defined using C# in the _Bookstore.Cdk_ application.
 The stacks in the sample application are modular and take advantage of [cross-stack references](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/walkthrough-crossstackref.html) to minimize code duplication and maximize reuse.
 The following stacks have been defined:

 * BobsBookstoreCore - Deploys the minimal resources needed to support the _Integrated_ launch profile
 * BobsBookstoreNetwork - Deploys a VPC that is used by the application in a "production" deployment
-* BobsBookstoreDatabase - Deploys an RDS for SQL Server database that is used by the application in a "production" deployment.
+* BobsBookstoreDatabase - Deploys an RDS for MySQL database that is used by the application in a "production" deployment.
 This stack depends on resources created in the _BobsBookstoreNetwork_ stack
 * BobsBookstoreEC2 - Deploys the application to an EC2 Linux instance.
 This stack depends on resources created in the _BobsBookstoreCore_, _BobsBookstoreNetwork_, and _BobsBookstoreDatabase_ stacks

 The _BobsBookstoreCore_ stack is used to deploy the minimal resources needed to support the _Integrated_ launch profile.
 Use the _BobsBookstoreEC2_ stack to deploy the resources required to simulate a full "production" deployment to EC2.